Yasgur99/cs6120/content/blog/2022-03-29-unified-gc/index.md

 Once reference counts have been assigned, verticies with counts of 0 are reclaimed.
 It is important to note that this fixed point equation is not an algorithm.
-Instead, tracing, reference counting, and hybrids of the two are algorithms that satisfy this fixed point equation.
+Instead, tracing, reference counting, and hybrids of the two are algorithms that find solutions that satisfy this fixed point equation.

 ## Algorithmic Duals